Meet our Therapists

 A MARRIAGE AND FAMILY THERAPIST (MFT) has completed a bachelor's degree, plus a masters degree.
 They must also complete 3,000 hours of supervised training and pass 2 licensing exams to practice in CA. MFTs are unique in that their training focuses specifically on couples and family systems.

 A PSYCHIATRIC NURSE PRACTITIONER (PMHNP) has completed at least a RN nursing degree, as well as a master’s degree in psychiatric/mental health nursing.
 They must complete 2 years of specialized training in mental health.
 They must pass a licensing exam to become an Advanced Practice RN, as well as a national certification exam.
-They can provide therapy and prescribe medications.
+They are unique in that they can prescribe medications and practice from a nursing perspective.

 Individuals that are designated as interns, residents, associate SWs or associate MFTs are typically in training and working under a licensed provider's supervision.